 All workshops are highly interactive and participatory.
-Workshops will be tailored to the specific needs of the community of participants.
+Workshops will be tailored to the specific needs of the program and participants.

 Observation and feedback

-There are many discrete skills involved becoming an effective observer and provider of meaningful, data based feedback.
-What specifically do we look for when we observe teachers and students?
-How do we collect data that demonstrates engagement, student comprehension, formative assessment, or cultural awareness?
-How do we give feedback to adults that builds and maintains trust while accelerating effectiveness?
+There are many discrete skills involved becoming an effective observer and provider of meaningful, data-based feedback.
+Practice collecting data that demonstrates student engagement and comprehension, formative assessment, or cultural awareness.
+Observe, analyze, and practice giving feedback to adults that builds and maintains trust while accelerating effectiveness.